-Erika Jayne On Stage - Theater Credits, Bio and Tickets
+Erika Jayne On Stage - Theatre Credits, Bio and Tickets

-Jayne attended North Atlanta High School, where she first discovered her love for musical theater, appearing in productions of A Chorus Line (as Val) and Pippin (as Frastrada).
+Jayne attended North Atlanta High School, where she first discovered her love for musical theatre, appearing in productions of A Chorus Line as Val and Pippin as Fastrada.
 She began her career working as a model, performing in various girl groups and shooting commercials.

 In television and film, she has appeared in Law & Order (1990 and 1991), Alchemy (1995), Lowball (1996), High Incident (1997), Sharknado: The 4th Awakens (2016), as Farrah Dubose on CBS soap opera The Young and the Restless (2016-18), and Hit the Floor (2018).

 Her big break in the music industry came in 2007 when her first single, “Roller Coaster,” hit the top spot of the US Billboard Dance Club charts.
 She released her debut album, Pretty Mess, in August 2009.
 Alongside “Roller Coaster,” her #1 Dance Club chart hits also include Stars,” “Give You Everything,” “Pretty Mess,” “One Hot Pleasure,” “Party People (Ignite the World),” “Painkillr,” “Crazy,” and “How Many F*cks”.
 Other notable songs include “Get It Tonight” (featuring Flo Rida) and “Xxpensive.”
 She embarked on The Pretty Mess Tour across the United States in the fall of 2018.